opendatasets1/UMD-OpenDataset/README.md

 available for public use.

 Each folder contains a .docx file (the Editable) and a .pdf file (the Preview) of each user guide.
+The "Editable" file is for downloading and making changes in Word.
+The "Preview" file is a copy of the newest "Editable" file and is used for viewing in GitHub.
 Within each user guide contains detailed information about the dataset as well as a link to it.
 In order to preview these documents it may be necessary to download them.